With more of us working out from home than ever, it can be hard to know where to start with easy dumbbell exercises and beginner weight workouts.

-Below we’ve compiled the eight easiest exercises that can be effective with big weights or small, that give you a full body workout and most importantly, don’t need a lot of space, time or expertise to complete.
+Below we’ve compiled the eight easiest exercises that can be effective with big weights or small, that give you a full body dumbbell workout and most importantly, don’t need a lot of space, time or expertise to complete.

 1. Bent Over Row